-If you have been charged with a dangerous drug crime, contact Suzuki Law Offices for a free initial consultation.
-A Phoenix drug crime attorney from our firm can help you understand your rights and legal options.
-When you work with our firm, you can trust that we will aggressively attack the state's case against you.
+Contact Suzuki Law Offices for a free initial consultation if you have been charged with a dangerous drug crime.
+Our firm’s Phoenix drug crime attorney can help you understand your rights and legal options.
+When you work with our firm, you can trust that we will aggressively attack the state’s case against you.
 Procrastination can lead to the state building a solid case against you, but a strong defense can increase your chances of a favorable outcome.

 Penalties for Dangerous Drug Crimes in Arizona

 Arizona law prohibits a wide range of criminal offenses related to dangerous drugs—including the possession, acquisition, use, administration, sale, manufacture, or transportation of dangerous drugs.
 All of these crimes are classified as felonies and have the potential to result in lengthy prison sentences, costly fines, and various other legal penalties.

 The charges can be broken down as follows:

 - Possession or use of a dangerous drug: Class 4 felony

 - Possession of a dangerous drug for sale: Class 2 felony

 - Possessing equipment to manufacture dangerous drugs: Class 3 felony